---that parents/carers were to keep their children at home, wherever possible

---schools to remain open to accommodate children of workers critical to the COVID19 response (when no other option was available to them)

---schools also to remain open for vulnerable children.
+- --that parents/carers were to keep their children at home, whenever possible - --schools to remain open to accommodate children of workers critical to the COVID19 response (when no other option was available to them) - --schools also to remain open for vulnerable children.

-The Government guidelines have since been reviewed continually and especially now during the newest National Lockdown (Announced on 4th January 2021).
+The Government guidelines have since been reviewed continually and especially during the newest National Lockdown (Announced on 4th January 2021).

-The increasing severity of COVID-19 has had a significant impact on virtually all parts of the Centre Academy East Anglia (CAEA) school community, with the result that many teachers, staff and pupils are unable to be physically present on the school premises.
-However, CAEA, recognising its obligation to ensure that its students continue to profit from their education, will continue to meet this obligation through its Remote Home School Learning Programme, which originated with the first National Lockdown in March 2020.
-Accordingly, the CAEA Teaching and Learning Policy now includes the Remote Home School Learning Programme which is again being employed during the Lockdown announced on 4 January 2021.
+The increasing severity of COVID-19 has since had a significant impact on virtually all parts of the CAEA school community, with the result that many teachers, staff and pupils were unable to be physically present on the school premises.
+However, CAEA, recognising its obligation to ensure that its students continue to profit from their education, continued to meet this obligation through its Remote Home School Learning Programme, which originated with the first National Lockdown in March 2020.
+Accordingly, the CAEA Teaching and Learning Policy now includes the Remote Home School Learning Programme which can again be employed when needed.

-The Policy Amendment that follows outlines CAEA's Remote Home School Learning Programme and explains the opportunities provided, that help ensure all our students continue to profit from a robust education at home.
+The Policy Amendment that follows outlines CAEA's Remote Home School Learning Programme and explains the opportunities provided that help ensure that all our students continue to profit from a robust education at home.